edasque/cloudwatch2graphite/README.md

 * aws2js
 * optparse

-	npm install dateformat aws2js optparse
+	simply running this should do the job :

-should do it.
+	> npm install dateformat aws2js optparse

 Example output
 --------------